 We are also examining the protective effects of anesthetic preconditioning against hypoxic and ischemic brain damage in adult rats.
 Cerebral ischemia is a frequent consequence during cardiac and neurological surgery.
 In surgical procedures with a high risk of ischemia, it is important to choose an anesthetic that offers protection.
-A focus of our studies is to examine the effects of anesthetics and other agents to determine how the cellular and molecular changes due to these anesthetics enhance recovery after an ischemic insult.
-We found that the volatile anesthetic sevoflurane improves recovery after hypoxia in hippocampal slices and after global ischemia in situ.
-Sevoflurane activates the mTOR pathway increasing the expression of protein kinase Mζ; blocking this pathway prevents the protective effects of sevoflurane.
-Additionally, we found that the local anesthetic and antiarrhythmic agent lidocaine reduces neuronal damage after hypoxia in hippocampal slices and after global or focal ischemia in situ.
-After global ischemia we found that lidocaine not only reduced neuronal cell loss in the CA1 region of the hippocampus but improved learning and memory 4 weeks after ischemia.
+A focus of our studies is to examine how anesthetics work on the cellular and molecular level to enhance recovery after an ischemic insult.
+We found that the volatile anesthetic sevoflurane improves recovery after hypoxia by activating the mTOR pathway and increasing the expression of protein kinase Mζ.
+Additionally, we found that the local anesthetic and antiarrhythmic agent lidocaine reduces neuronal damage after hypoxia, an effect that is associated with reduced neuronal cell loss in the CA1 region of the hippocampus and improved learning and memory 4 weeks after ischemia.

 Lei, B., Popp, S., Capuano-Waters, C., Cottrell, J. E., and Kass, I. S. (2004).
 Lidocaine attenuates apoptosis in the ischemic penumbra and reduces infarct size after transient focal cerebral ischemia in rats.
 Neuroscience 125, 691-701.

 Wang, J., Meng, F., Cottrell, J. E., Sacktor, T. C., and Kass, I. S. (2012).
-Metabotropic actions of the volatile anesthetic sevoflurane increase PKMζ synthesis and induce immediate preconditioning protection of rat hippocampal slices J. Physiology 590, 4093-4107.
+Metabotropic actions of the volatile anaesthetic sevoflurane increase protein kinase M synthesis and induce immediate preconditioning protection of rat hippocampal slices.
+J. Physiol.
+590, 4093-4107.

 Esenther, B. R., Ge, Z., Meng, F., Cottrell, J. E., and Kass, I. S. (2013).
-Sevoflurane preconditioning attenuates the fall in ATP levels, but does not alter the changes in sodium and potassium levels during hypoxia in rat hippocampal slices.
+Sevoflurane preconditioning attenuates the fall in adenosine triphosphate levels, but does not alter the changes in sodium and potassium levels during hypoxia in rat hippocampal slices.
 Anesthesiology 119, 119-128.

 Daisy Lin, Ph.D., Research Assistant Professor